SidharthArya/SidharthArya/AWESOME-STARS.md

 ## C++

+- [KiCad/kicad-source-mirror](https://github.com/KiCad/kicad-source-mirror) - This is an active mirror of the KiCad development branch, which is hosted at GitLab (updated every time something is pushed).
+Pull requests on GitHub are not accepted or watched.
 - [gabime/spdlog](https://github.com/gabime/spdlog) - Fast C++ logging library.
 - [patriciogonzalezvivo/glslViewer](https://github.com/patriciogonzalezvivo/glslViewer) - Console-based GLSL Sandbox for 2D/3D shaders
 - [google/tcmalloc](https://github.com/google/tcmalloc) -